-What is it?Aesthetics of the street in Berlin Neukölln were inspired.
-The way the objects are arranged on the street inspired me to a concept I call the "Museum der Straße".
-With this idea I create objects from a mixture of shredded cardboard, as well as chipboard, which is often the main component of the "thrown away" furniture in the streets of Neukölln.
+DescriptionPAMPIG is a series of light objects inspired by the aesthetics of the street in Berlin Neukölln.
+The way the objects are arranged on the street inspired me to create a concept that I call the "Museum der Straße".
+With this idea I create objects from a mixture of shredded cardboard, as well as chipboard, which are often the main component of the "discarded" furniture in the streets of Neukölln.

 What is the Topic?